An Activity-Based Model of Transport Demand for Greater Melbourne: Method

 \subsubsection{Understanding \vista Trip Table data}

 Table~\ref{tab:vista-trips-sample} shows a sample of the Trip Table data for a household (id: \kk{Y12H0000104}) of three members (ids: \kk{Y12H0000104P01}, \kk{Y12H0000104P02}, \kk{Y12H0000104P03}).
 Here \kk{PERSID} is the person ID number, \kk{ORIGPURP1} is Origin Purpose (Summary), \kk{DESTPURP1} is Purpose at End of Trip (Summary), \kk{STARTIME} is Time of Starting Trip (in minutes, from midnight), \kk{ARRTIME} is Time of Ending Trip (in minutes, from midnight), and \kk{WDTRIPWGT} is Trip weight for an `Average weekday' of the combined 2012-18 dataset, using the Australian Standard Geographical Classification (ASGC)\footnote{\url{https://www.abs.gov.au/websitedbs/D3310114.nsf/home/Australian+Standard+Geographical+Classification+(ASGC)}}.
-For brevity, we focus the following discussion on an average weekday, but the technique is applied in precisely the same way for the `Average weekend day' data rows, given by the corresponding \kk{WEJTEWGT} column.
+We focus the following discussion on an average weekday, but the technique may be applied in the same way for the `Average weekend day' data rows, given by the corresponding \kk{WEJTEWGT} column.

 Table~\ref{tab:vista-trips-sample} shows the complete set of Trip Table attributes that our algorithm uses to generate \vista-like activity/trip chains.
-An important point to note here is that we completely disregard all geospatial information from the records, and focus only on the sequence of activities and trips.
-This is because our intent is to generate location-agnostic \vista-like activity/trip chains initially, and then in subsequent steps of the algorithm place these activities and trips in the context of the geographical home location assigned to the virtual person.
+Notably, this stage disregards all geospatial information from the records, focusing only on the sequence of activities and trips.
+This is because the intent is to initially generate location-agnostic \vista-like activity/trip chains, and then in subsequent steps of the algorithm, place these activities and trips in the context of the geographical home location assigned to the synthetic agent.
 Also note that no information about the mode of transportation is retained at this stage.
 Again, this will be introduced in the context of the home location later in the process.